Hypocrate-code/HypLoad/README.md

 ### <a id="en-win">Windows</a>

-1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/raw/refs/heads/main/out/make/squirrel.windows/x64/HypLoad-1.0.0%20Setup.exe?download=">HypLoad-Setup.exe</a> file of the pre-release.
+1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/releases/download/v1.0.0/HypLoad-1.0.0.Setup.exe">HypLoad-Setup.exe</a> file of the latest release.
 2. Execute <u>HypLoad-Setup.exe</u> and accept permissions.
 3. Use HypLoad !